 “Are you guilty?”

-It’s not excessive to ardently enjoy sex as a woman.
+It’s not excessive lust to enjoy sex as a woman.
 Did lust, the excessive thought and desire for sex lead you astray again and again?
 Did you crave sex insatiably; completely give yourself up to dissipation and licentiousness to live a shameless profligate life?
-No, you were sated time and again with each and with your husband during bouts of faithfulness.
+No, you were sated time and again with your husband during bouts of faithfulness.
 You always put family before your sexual satisfaction even if your fortifications jeopardized them.
 It was not for lust you put them at risk.
 It was because of something else.”

 “I love to cook and eat”